urvin-compliance/caracal/README.md

 Borders are measured in 1/8 points.
 A border size of 4 is equivalent to 0.5pt.

 **Twips**
 A twip is 1/20 of a point.
 Word documents are printed at 72dpi.
 1in == 72pt == 1440 twips.

+**Pixels**
-In Word documents, pixels are equivalent to twips.
+In Word documents, pixels are equivalent to points.

 **EMUs (English Metric Unit)**
 EMUs are a virtual unit designed to facilitate the smooth conversion between inches, milliimeters, and pixels for images and vector graphics.
 1in == 914400 EMUs == 72dpi x 100 x 254.